 - New primary melanomas that may develop

-If you had a very early melanoma, that was only in the surface layer of skin (in situ melanoma) your doctor will ask you to go back to the hospital to check the results of your surgery.
-They want to make sure the operation site is healing up well.
+If you had a stage 0 melanoma that was only in the surface layer of skin (in situ melanoma), your doctor will discharge you when you have finished your treatment.
+So you will not need to go for any further follow up appointments.
 Your doctor or nurse will show you how to check your skin for melanoma.
-Then you don't need any further appointments.

 If your melanoma was in the upper layers of skin (stage 1A) you will usually have 2 to 4 appointments in the first year.
 Then your doctor will discharge you.